How to Borrow Using Your Home Equity in 2020

 How Can I Get One?

 You’ll be able to open a line of credit through your bank, or most traditional financial institutions, as well as private mortgage lenders.
 However, banks will typically require a high credit score in order for you to qualify.
-A home equity line of credit will often be a more reasonable and appealing offer to homeowners because the interest rate involved will be lower than that of a home equity loan.
 Potential borrowers must first have their property appraised to make sure they have enough home equity to qualify for a HELOC.
 These lines of credit are only granted to borrowers who have at least 20% home equity in their property.

 How Do I Use One?

 You are able to open a HELOC for up to 65% of your property’s appraisal value.
-However, if your lender combines your HELOC with the remainder of your mortgage, you’ll be able to increase the borrowing limit to 80% of the home’s appraised value at the time you closed on your mortgage.
+However, if your lender combines your HELOC with the remainder of your mortgage, you’ll be able to increase the borrowing limit to 80% of the home’s appraised value.
 One your line of credit is secured, you can borrow from it as you wish, as long as you keep up with the minimum monthly payments.

 Refinancing Your Mortgage